Toyota bZ4X is an electric car with a water-cooled battery and solar panel roof

 A larger touchscreen sits in the middle of the dash, offering up controls for the infotainment system.

-You get physical controls for climate and functions including the heated and air-cooled front seats below the main display and support for Apple CarPlay (and we'd assume Android Auto as well - we've asked Toyota for confirmation).
+You get physical controls for climate and functions including the heated and air-cooled front seats below the main display and support for Apple CarPlay (and we'd assume Android Auto as well - we asked Toyota for confirmation, but we will have to wait for the December 5 European launch to find out).

 From the images we've seen so far, there appears to be at least one USB-C port in the front, and one in the back.